stimulsoft/Samples-Reports.WEB-for-ASP.NET/README.md

-# ASP.NET WebForms samples for Stimulsoft Reports.Web
+# ASP.NET WebForms C# samples for Stimulsoft Reports.Web

 #### This repository contains the source code of the examples of usage Stimulsoft Reports.Web reporting tool in the ASP.NET WebForms applications, using C# code and HTML5/Flash components.